schneider7/proteus/content/try to go together.md

-Transition is incredibly difficult.
-The process of [[transforming your life]] from the inside out is one of the most difficult and rewarding things a person can do.
+> If you want to go fast, go alone.
+If you want to go far, go together.

+It is important to walk together with others in the process of [[transforming your life]] from the inside out.
 I will never forget how alone I felt during those early years.
 It didn’t start to get better until I stumbled across the first glimpse of a shared world. [[Finding Community]] is an important early step in anyone's gender transition.

-For me, it began with the article [That’s gender dysphoria, FYI](https://genderdysphoria.fyi/) — a collaborative piece about what exactly gender dysphoria is, and what it means.
+For me, my journey began with the article [That’s gender dysphoria, FYI](https://genderdysphoria.fyi/) — a collaborative piece about what exactly gender dysphoria is, and what it means.

 I spent a very long time wrestling with this realization.
 It had serious and deep implications.
 If I wanted to transition, it would require giving up nearly everything I had worked for. [[Courage]] didn't even seem to begin to cover it.
 My mind wanted to probe every aspect of what undertaking such a transformation would require, because the fear was all-consuming.